SchornacklabSLCU/amfinder/README.md

 ## Annotation browser (`amfbrowser`)<a name="amfbrowser"></a>

-`amfbrowser` is a standalone graphical interface that enable the manual inspection of predictions and annotations.
-The tool can display predictions and annotations on top of the corresponding images.
+The AMFinder standalone graphical interface `amfbrowser` enables the manual inspection of predictions and annotations.
+This tool can display predictions and annotations on top of the corresponding images.
 It enables users to edit values, to browse low-quality predictions, and to perform automatic conversion of `amf` predictions to annotations.
 You can run `amfbrowser` as follows: